OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ### Effectiveness Assessment

-Attempt to decompile the bytecode, disassemble any included library files, and perform static analysis.
-At the very least, the app's core functionality (i.e., the functionality meant to be obfuscated) shouldn't be easily discerned.
-Verify that
+Attempt to decompile the bytecode, disassemble any included library files and try to understand it.
+When doing so, consider the following:

+- Obfuscation often carries a cost in runtime performance, therefore it might have been only applied to certain very specific parts of the code, typically those dealing with security and runtime protection.
 - Meaningful identifiers, such as class names, method names, and variable names, might have been discarded.
 - String resources and strings in binaries might have been encrypted.
 - Code and data related to the protected functionality might be encrypted, packed, or otherwise concealed.